chalupajs/chalupa/docs/README.md

 Now, let's look at the elephant in the room: why would you want to create modules?
 We have at least two great reasons:

   * *Splitting up service interfaces.* While you should strive to keep your services thin and focused with as few methods and events as possible, in some situations, a service may need to offer a variety of different methods.
 In such cases, you can extract each group of logically related methods into their own module.
 Since modules have their own configuration and bindings, you can even move the necessary configuration and dependencies to the module level.
 By using this technique, you can separate your service into cohesive subcomponents which can be easily extracted into their own service in the future, if necessary.
   * *Code reuse.* Modules can be published in npm packages, which allows for cross-service code reuse.
 Writing a database connector?
 Slap it into a module!
 Health check and metrics?
 Another module!
-Any Catamaran-specific code should reside in modules, as modules automatically provide configuration, logging, dependency injection, lifecycles and even service methods and events.
-Code that is independent from Catamaran services should still be placed in ordinary libraries, however, if you plan on integrating with Catamaran, then a module is a perfect choice.
+Any Chalupa-specific code should reside in modules, as modules automatically provide configuration, logging, dependency injection, lifecycles and even service methods and events.
+Code that is independent from Chalupa services should still be placed in ordinary libraries, however, if you plan on integrating with Chalupa, then a module is a perfect choice.

 ### Module Graph